belle2/basf2/online_book/fundamentals/hep_analyses.rst

 For the CDC we can calculate the total energy loss over the track length and compare this to the expected values for different particle types.
-For ARICH we know where the track entered the detector and can check this area to see if there are any cerenkov rings around this position.
+For ARICH we know where the track entered the detector and can check this area to see if there are any Cherenkov rings around this position.
 The same principle applies to TOP, ECL or KLM: we know where the track entered the detectors and can check for any related information from these sub detectors.